v5ma/selfawarenetworks/rexnote01.md

 Understanding the KIBRA-PKMζ interaction opens new therapeutic avenues for treating memory disorders like Alzheimer's disease.
 Enhancing this interaction could bolster memory retention and cognitive function in individuals experiencing memory loss.

-*Memory Erasure Applications*

-Conversely, the ability to disrupt the KIBRA-PKMζ complex presents possibilities for targeted memory erasure.
-This could have applications in treating conditions like post-traumatic stress disorder (PTSD), where the removal of traumatic memories may be beneficial.

 * * * * *

 **Conclusion**